Illegal border crossings rose by 33% in July, fueled by increase along Arizona desert

 U.S. officials along the border with Mexico processed migrants 183,503 times in July, as illegal crossings jumped by 33% after dropping to a two-year low in June despite record high heat levels, according to government statistics published Friday.

+Apprehensions of single adult migrants stood at just over 62,000 in July, virtually the same level as June.
+Border Patrol also processed more than 10,000 unaccompanied children, nearly a 50% jump from June.

 In a briefing with reporters on Friday, a Customs and Border Protection official said the increase in crossings along Arizona's border with Mexico is being driven by smugglers.
-The official called the influx there "particularly challenging" and concerning, noting Border Patrol has seen a spike in the number of migrants in distress there.
+The official called the influx in the Tucson sector "particularly challenging" and concerning, noting Border Patrol has seen a spike in the number of migrants in distress there.

 "We have seen the human smugglers' attempts to direct migrants toward that, and advertising to people that it is somehow an area that they can expect greater success crossing into the country," the official said.
 "That is not true."